kitsudaiki/Project-Overview/README.md

 #### Metadata

 - **content**: Provides an artificial neural network based on a concept created by myself.
 It is way more dynamic than the commonly used deep-learning networks.

-- **additional commentary**: Even in the current version 0.2.0 it is still only a proof of concept, because the tests are still very small and the test-data still not very useful.
-Thanks to the new GPU-support, the improved concept and the complete rework of the processing structure, the performance is no big issue anymore.
-But I'm still not very happy with this actual state, because some parameters are hard to handle, which makes manually ajustments in the learning process necessary.
-There is some type of automatic calibration necessary.
-Beside this, I still have to check, if the concept also works in bigger scaling, which will be the main task for version 0.3.0.
+Core characteristics:
+    - No fully meshed random connections between nodes at the beginning.
+All connections are only created while learning new information.
+    - No strict layer structure.
+Layers are only optional and can also be partially or completely removed.
+    - No limitation for to the range [0.0, 1.0] for input- and output-values.
+So no normalizing of input-values necessary.

+- **additional commentary**: Actual tests with the MNIST handwritten digits dataset came up to 86,7% correct matches.
+This doesn't seems to the very good, but there is much potential for improvements in the parameters and initializing- and lerning-process, so the result is quite acceptable for the moment.

-- **current version**: `0.2.0`
+- **current version**: `0.3.0`

 - **language**: `C++14`